Ares V: Successor

+The smaller and less powerful Space Launch System is chosen to be the main workhorse for the Artemis program.

 The successor to the Ares rocket family is the Space Launch System, a more versatile vehicle designed to launch both crew and cargo, similar to the Ares IV concept.
 It has a payload range of 95-130 tons to LEO across its different variants.
 The SLS is similar to earlier Ares V designs in that it uses a stretched 8.4–meter external tank and is powered by 4 RS-25s.
-Initial designs for the SLS used the same Earth Departure Stage but development was put on hold with the 4-RL-10 Exploration Upper Stage taking its place.
+Initial designs for the SLS used the same Earth Departure Stage but development was put on hold with the 4-RL10 Exploration Upper Stage taking its place.
 Both vehicles make use of the same 5–segment SRBs, although the SLS will not recover them.
 Under the Artemis program, the vehicle will transport crew to the Moon in the Orion spacecraft as well as logistics equipment and cargo for surface missions.
 They will rendezvous with a separate lunar lander either docked to the Lunar Gateway, a lunar orbital station, or free flying in lunar orbit.
 The SLS Block 1B version is capable of Earth orbital rendezvous lunar mission profiles such as that of the Ares V, lunar orbital rendezvous such as what NASA is currently pursuing, and integrated lunar missions such as the Apollo missions using the Saturn V, which has been proposed under a new House of Representatives bill.